Welcome to the PNNL Lab Homes!

 We Want Your Ideas!

-Do you have an idea for a great technology we should test in the PNNL Lab Homes?
-Let us know!
+Do you have an idea for a great technology we should test in the PNNL Lab Homes? !

 The Pacific Northwest National Laboratory "Lab Homes" project is the first of its kind in the Pacific Northwest region.
 PNNL has purchased two custom factory-built double-wide homes and set them up, side by side, on the PNNL campus to conduct energy research.

-PNNL, working with multiple sponsors, will use the identical 1,500 square-foot "Lab Homes" for experiments focused on reducing energy use and peak demand.
-In each study, one home, the Baseline Home, will remain a control typifying an average existing home in the inland eastern Pacific Northwest region, and the other, the Experimental Home, will test a new technology.
-Occupancy in each home will be simulated to account for human activity.
+PNNL, working with multiple sponsors, use the identical 1,500 square-foot "Lab Homes" for experiments focused on reducing energy use and peak demand.
+In each study, one home, the Baseline Home, serves as a control typifying an average existing home in the inland eastern Pacific Northwest region, while the other, the Experimental Home, is used to test a new technology.
+Occupancy is simulated in each home to account for human activity.

-Lab Homes is a project test-bed for PNNL and its research partners who aim to achieve highly energy-efficient homes.
-Homes will be fully instrumented with controllable circuits, dual heating systems, environmental sensors, and a weather station.
-You will be able to access results and reports as we test new energy saving technologies.
+The Lab Homes serve as a project test-bed for PNNL and its research partners who aim to achieve highly energy-efficient homes.
+The homes are fully instrumented with controllable circuits, dual heating systems, environmental sensors, and a weather station.
+Researchers and sponsors can access results and reports as new energy saving technologies are tested.

-The first experiment will explore the performance of highly insulating (R-5) windows, with additional research centered on smart appliances.
+The first experiment investigated the performance of highly insulating (R-5) windows.
+Other recent research is centered on smart appliances.